 To purchase credits from the Cumberland River Compact Stream Restoration In-Lieu Fee Program, complete and submit a Credit Request form.
 If credits are available in the appropriate service area, The Compact reserves requested credits for 120 days and will issue you a Letter of Credit Availability and Reservation.
 Then you must submit the Letter of Credit Availability and Reservation with their permit documents to the regulatory agencies.

 After 120 days, any un-purchased credits are no longer guaranteed and may become available to other interested buyers.
-During the permitting process, it is your responsibility to notify the Compact if additional time or additional credits are needed.
-Additional credits are not guaranteed but will be provided, if available.

 As a sponsor of the Cumberland River Compact Stream Restoration In‐Lieu Fee Program, The Compact has the discretion not to sell mitigation credits for impacts to our conservation priorities in the state.